Mikhail Khodorkovsky: Early life and education

 Khodorkovsky's parents, Boris and Marina Khodorkovsky, were engineers at a factory making measuring instruments in Moscow.
-Khodorkovsky's father was Jewish, and his mother was Russian Orthodox (Christian).
-They were both opponents of Communism, though they kept this from their son, who was born in 1963.
+Khodorkovsky's father is Jewish, and his mother was Orthodox Christian.
+They were both opponents of communism, though they kept this from their son, who was born in 1963.
 Having experienced a rise in state anti-Semitism and the death of Stalin, the Khodorkovskys were part of a generation of well-educated Soviets who were silently supportive of dissidents.

 The family were moderately well off, living in a two-room flat in a concrete block in the suburbs of Moscow.
 Masha Gessen wrote that they faced a dilemma raising Mikhail: “Speak your mind about the Soviet Union and risk making your child miserable, with the constant need for doublethink and doublespeak, or try to raise a contented conformist.
 They chose the second path, with results that far exceeded their expectations.
 Mikhail became a fervent Communist and Soviet patriot, a member of a species that had seemed all but extinct."

 The young Khodorkovsky was ambitious and received excellent grades.
 He became deputy head of Komsomol (the Communist Youth League) at his university, the D. Mendeleev University of Chemical Technology of Russia, from which he graduated with a degree in chemical engineering in 1986.
 While in college, Khodorkovsky married a fellow student, Yelena.
 They had a son, Pavel.
 In 1986, he met an 18-year-old, Inna, a student at the Mendeleev Institute who was a colleague of Khodorkovsky's at the Komsomol organization.
 He courted her and slept in his car until she took him in.
 They had a daughter and twin sons.
 He and his first wife remained on good terms, and she would later take an active part in the campaign for his release from prison.